Jury convicts man of child sex abuse in less than half-hour

 The prosecutor says Bennett faces 80 to 270 years in prison at his sentencing in March.

-His wife, April Bennett, pleaded guilty to child neglect and provided testimony.
+His wife, April Bennett, pleaded guilty to child neglect, provided testimony and will be sentenced this month.